team-telnyx/twexit-python/CONTRIBUTING.md

 consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first with `twilio-python` contributors in an issue or pull request so that we can develop a proper solution and better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Major Changes** that you wish to contribute to the project should be discussed first with `twexit-python` contributors in an issue or pull request so that we can develop a proper solution and better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.